 Discuss any additional physical limitations or medical issues with your doctor before you start any exercise program.

-The frequency and duration of phase II rehab sessions for each week will
+The frequency and duration of rehab sessions for each week will

 vary depending upon the structure of your personal program.
 Your exercises may vary depending on your medical history, clinical status, and symptoms,

 and whether you had heart surgery.

 You will exercise regularly, usually in a

 hospital rehab facility.
 This exercise includes stretching, aerobic exercise, and an introduction to strength